RECeSS-EU-Project/stanscofi/docs/index.rst

 Those two packages are under an OSI-approved MIT license.
 If you use them in academic research, please cite them as follows: ::

    Réda, Clémence, Jill-Jênn Vie, and Olaf Wolkenhauer.
-(2023).
+(2024).
-   "A new standard for drug repurposing by collaborative filtering: stanscofi and benchscofi."
+   "stanscofi and benchscofi: a new standard for drug repurposing by collaborative filtering."
+   Journal of Open Source Software, 9(93), 5973, https://doi.org/10.21105/joss.05973

 Package *stanscofi*
 =====================